 Thai Massage Integration Examples

 One of the integrations I encountered is the addition of so-called PNF Stretching (Proprioceptive Neuromuscular Facilitation Stretching) to Thai Massage.
-PNF uses active muscle contractions and external force to trick the muscle to go into a further stretch—you stretch the client, keep the stretch, let the client resist pushing back (but you hold the stretch) and then stretch further.
+PNF uses active muscle contractions and external force to trick the muscle to go into a further stretch — you stretch the client, keep the stretch, let the client resist pushing back (but you hold the stretch) and then stretch further.
 So this is an integration with modern Western knowledge about stretching.

 Another common integration I’ve spotted is that of Deep Tissue Massage and Thai Massage, well, basically a “blend” or “hybrid.”
 It combines deep pressure massage, Reflexology, and stretching.
 It’s mostly done on the massage table.
 In this type of establishments we often also find combinations or integrations with classic or Swedish Massage.

 Then I’ve also bumped on a provider who offers movement and dance therapies to ease pain and increase mobility and range of motion.
-Between the various exercises the teacher applies Thai Massage stretches to the students and teaches them Thai self-massage.
+Between the various exercises the teacher applies Thai Massage stretches to the students and teaches them Thai Self-Massage.

 A popular integration of Thai Massage is that into Sports Massage.
 It’s often not called Integrated Thai Massage, because Sports Massage is the main component of the treatment.
 Now, Sports Massage involves the manipulation of soft tissue of a person who does regular physical activity.
 It’s used to assist in correcting health problems that are caused from repetitive and strenuous activity and trauma.
-Thai Massage then is “inserted” with it’s broad toolkit of stretches to enhance the modality.
+Thai Massage then is “inserted” with its broad toolkit of stretches to enhance the modality.

-I also saw Integrative Thai Bodywork which uses “Thai Massage with structural bodywork and somatic movement,” and then I’ve encountered all kinds of mixtures and blends of so-called “Integrated Thai Bodywork” that mesh-up Thai, Chinese and Japanese techniques as well as TCM concepts with an outlook of Western therapeutics.
+I also saw Integrative Thai Bodywork that uses “Thai Massage with structural bodywork and somatic movement,” and then I’ve encountered all kinds of mixtures and blends of so-called “Integrated Thai Bodywork” that mesh-up Thai, Chinese and Japanese techniques as well as TCM concepts with an outlook of Western therapeutics.
 Yep.

-My Integrated Conclusion
+My “Integrated” Conclusion

 Well, with the above I just gave some examples of what is called Integrated Thai Massage.
 And by now, I suppose, you got the picture.
 It’s just a common denominator for using Thai Massage together with other types of massages, energy or bodywork, or the other way around.